AndresMpa/llms-on--linux/extra/template_structure.md

 ### Research question

-Is it possible to use LLaMa v2 to create a low-cost VA in terms of usage to help Linux users to manage their OS?
+Is it possible to use LLaMa v2 to create a low-cost Virtual Assistant in terms of usage, to help Arch Linux users to manage theirs Operative System, getting specific purpose suggestions, and solving general question about their installed packages (Software)?

-#### Goals

-- Get suggestions according to what you have installed in your computer
-- Get suggestions for things solve X from some wiki (Arch Linux wiki by default)
-- Auto code task for the operative system (Or somenthing like that)

-#### Fairy goals
+#### Objective

-- To have Cortana (From HALO), in my computer

-> Might need to re check this
+- Create a Virtual Assistant that using LLaMa v2, provides suggestions of usage under previous installed software context of each user Operative System

+##### Goals

+- Get a Virtual Assistant that uses a pre-trained LLaMa v2 to solve general question about the current state of the Operative System of each user
+- Get a Virtual Assistant that uses a pre-trained LLaMa v2 to solve specific question about the Operative System of each user